 Part I — Complexity and the 21st Century

 We'll explore why a growing number of people and organisations are citing complex problem solving as a necessary, if not the most-needed, skillset for the 21st Century.
-We explore what we mean by the term ‘complex’ and why our traditional, linear methods of problem-solving need updating.
+We'll explore what we mean by the term ‘complex’ and why our traditional, linear methods of problem-solving need updating.
 And we'll also look at a conceptual model for complex problem solving.

 Part II — 21st Century Thinking Skills

-A guide for higher-order thinking styles that are embedded in complex problem solving, including strategic thinking, critical thinking, systems thinking, creative thinking, design thinking, analytical thinking, structured thinking, and futures thinking.
+A guide for the higher-order thinking styles that are embedded in complex problem solving, including strategic thinking, critical thinking, systems thinking, creative thinking, design thinking, analytical thinking, structured thinking, and futures thinking.

 Part III — 20 Questions for Complex Problem Solving, Strategy and Design